 Here at UNICEF Australia, we work with all levels of Government to protect and promote the exercise and experience of children’s rights.
 UNICEF Australia has made submissions to Parliamentary Committees and appeared before them on issues relating to child rights issues in Australia.

-Explore our Research and Evidence
+UNICEF Australia’s Research and Evidence

 Worldwide, UNICEF leads the way in creating evidence-based research which helps to drive change for children and young people at a policy level.
 From Family-Friendly Workplaces to Bushfire Recovery and so much more, explore UNICEF Australia’s extensive research.